 When I look at these curtains I like the black and white color with the zebra print.
 I like that you can also tie back the sides if needed.
 I also like that the sides look thick, so you can hang them down and they should block out the sun well.
 It has a micro fur feeling to it and its a two piece curtain set that is imported.
 One is sheer and one is a normal curtain.
 It’s also machine washable, so that makes it easier to wash if needed.
 Each panel is 60-inch x 84-inch with a 18-inch valance drop.

-Currently only the low low low price of $35.43!
+Currently at a low low low price on Amazon right now!

 Chezmoi Collection Black and White Micro Fur Zebra with Giraffe Design Window Curtain/Drape Set, with Sheer Backing